sejori/super_cereal/README.md

 # Super Cereal 🥣

-Serialize any in-memory object graph into key/value pair storage.
-Deserialize from any object in the structure.
+A super serial-izer that can turn any in-memory object graph into key/value string pairs (and back again)!

-Supports the following property types:
+Supports the following objects/types:
-- Primitive
+- All primitive values (string, number, bool, etc)
-- Class (must extend `Model`)
+- Classes and inherited classes (base class must extend `Model`)
 - Object (with circular refs)
+- Response
 - Array
 - Function
 - Map